 Mortgage Protection Insurance (MPI) is not an optional extra for mortgage holders.
-Under the 1995 Consumer Credit Act, mortgage lenders are required by law to ensure borrowers take out mortgage protection insurance in Ireland.
+Under the 1995 Consumer Credit Act, mortgage lenders are required by law to ensure that borrowers take out mortgage protection insurance in Ireland.
 Why?

 To cover the amount owed on the mortgage should the borrower die before the mortgage is repaid (any extra is passed on to a mortgage holder’s dependants or estate).
 In the case where two people are named on a mortgage, the insurance is paid when the first person dies.